logan-berner/LandsatTS/README.md

 <!-- badges: end -->

-**Logan T. Berner, Jakob J. Assmann, Richard Massey (TBC), Signe Normand and Scott Goetz**
+**Logan T. Berner, Jakob J. Assmann, Richard Massey, Signe Normand and Scott Goetz**

-Building upon the workflow developed for [Berner et al. 2020](https://www.nature.com/articles/s41467-020-18479-5) the **lsatTS** package facilitates:
+Building upon the workflow developed for [Berner et al. 2020](https://www.nature.com/articles/s41467-020-18479-5) the **lsatTS** package helps you to:

-  - The export of time-series for the whole Landsat record from point coordinates (“sites”).
+  - Export time-series for the whole Landsat record based on point coordinates (“sites”).
-  - The cross-calibration of VIs derived from the time-series to account for sparse observations.
+  - Cross-calibration of Landsat VI time-series to account for sparse observations and sensor differences.
   - The definition of growing season characteristics such as the maximum NDVI.